samia-dola/Walmart-Sales-Analysis/README.md

 The major aim of the project is to gain insight into the sales data of Walmart to understand the different factors that affect sales of the different branches.

 ## 3. [Dataset](https://github.com/samia-dola/Walmart-Sales-Analysis/blob/main/Walmart%20Sales%20Analysis.csv)
-This dataset contains sales transactions from a three different branches of Walmart in California state, respectively located in Oceanside, Calexico, Indio.
+This dataset contains sales transactions from three different branches of Walmart in California state, respectively located in Oceanside, Calexico, Indio.
 The data contains 17 columns and 1001 rows with headings.

 ![data type](https://github.com/samia-dola/Walmart-Sales-Analysis/assets/150064729/10eb85a4-f607-46d8-bb36-38cbf54e2775)